ableinc/pypm/README.md

 ## How to Use

-pyPM works just like npm.
+PyPM works just like npm.
 You are granted the same operations such as, init, install, uninstall, update, start, and run.
 Run:

 ```bash